 Dreaming of Getting Married: Interpreting the Bride, Groom, and Stranger

 Why do we marry strangers or inappropriate people in dreams?
-We break down the symbolism of 'The Sacred Marriage' and why it usually points to self-integration rather than romance.
+We break down the symbolism of 'The Sacred Union' and why it usually points to self-integration rather than romance.

 1. The Awkward Morning After